youtong17/Kongtest/README.md

 The whole test process is creating a gateway servive, creating a route with the new creating gateway, deleting this route and then deleting this gateway.

 Also, the whole test uses POM and cucumber, we can see each test step explaination in cypress.
-I added some validation about the error message with wrong url or route and deleting message.
+I added some validations about the error message with wrong url or route and deleting message.